rackerlabs/support-how-to/content/cloud-load-balancers/configure-multiple-SSL-certificates-on-cloud-load-balancers.md

 - You must configure your domain on the server behind the load balancer.
 - You must have already configured an SSL on your load balancer.

-**NOTE**: If you haven't added a main certificate to your load balancer, see [Configure SSL certificates on cloud load balancers](how-to/configure-SSL-certificates-on-cloud-load-balancers/)
+**NOTE**: If you haven't added a main certificate to your load balancer, see [Configure SSL certificates on Cloud Load Balancers](how-to/configure-SSL-certificates-on-cloud-load-balancers/)

-### Apply multiple SSL certificates to a cloud load balancer
+### Apply multiple SSL certificates to a Cloud Load Balancer

 **NOTE**: Load balancers can host a total of 20 domains, including the main certificate on the load balancer.
-Each domain requires its own certificate mapping, even if the same certificate is used.
-For example, if you have an SSL certificate that is valid for **\*.example.com** , and you want to host **abc.example.com** and **def.example.com** from the cloud load balancer, you must create a mapping for both domains.
+Each domain requires its own certificate mapping, even if you use the same certificate.
+For example, if you have an SSL certificate that is valid for **\*.example.com**, and you want to host **abc.example.com** and **def.example.com** from the Cloud Load Balancer, you must create a mapping for both domains.

-By using SNI, your cloud load balancer can serve multiple certificates to provide secure connections to your domains.
+By using SNI, your Cloud Load Balancer can serve multiple certificates to provide secure connections to your domains.

 1. From the **Cloud Control Panel**, select **Networking** > **Load Balancers**.